dkav1122/AetherArkProject/project_documents/aether_ark_design_document.md

 If the given user ID is not found, will throw a `UserNotFoundException`

-## 6.16 AddACelestialBodyToSolarSystem EndPoint
-Accepts `POST` requests to `/user/:userId/celestialBody/:celestialBodyId/solarSystem/:solarSystemId`

-Accepts a user ID, celestial body ID, solar system ID and adds the celestial body to the solar system's celestialBodies list.
-Update the SolarSystem distance map at a default distance from the Sun/or "Center."
-The goal is to have all new objects visible to the user on add.
-If we could select the distance ahead of time that would be good as well.
-Updates HomeSolarSystems attribute in the celestial table(Could fall out of scope). will throw a
-`UserNotFoundException`
-`CelestialBodyNotFound`
-`SolarSystemNotFoundException`
-`InvalidDistanceException`

-## 6.17 UpdateCelestialBodyInSolarSystem EndPoint
-Accepts `PUT` requests to `/user/:userId/celestialBody/:celestialBodyId/solarSystem/:solarSystemId`

-Accepts a user ID, celestial body ID, solar system ID and updates the celestial body in the solar system as well as any other solarSystem attributes.
-Update User if it is affected Updates are made to CelestialBody to reflect the changes in the solar system(Could fall out of scope).
-Update User

-will throw a
-`UserNotFoundException`
-`CelestialBodyNotFound`
-`SolarSystemNotFoundException`
-`InvalidDistanceException`

-## 6.18 DestroyACelestialBodyFromASolarSystem EndPoint
-Accepts `PUT` requests to `/user/:userId/celestialBody/:celestialBodyId/solarSystem/:solarSystemId`

-Accepts a user ID, celestial body ID, solar system ID and deletes the celestial body in the solar system.
-Updated other solarSystem attributes to reflect change.
-Update User and CelestialBody to reflect change.

-will throw a
-`UserNotFoundException`
-`CelestialBodyNotFound`
-`SolarSystemNotFoundException`

 ## 6.19 GetAllSolarSystems Endpoint
 *we might be able to this by getting the userModel.
 It contains a list of SolarSystems* Accepts `GET` requests to `/user/:userId`